aio-libs/aiopg/docs/core.rst

    connections can or can not be isolated, depending on the connections’ isolation level.

-   Its insterface is very close to :class:`psycopg2.cursor` (http://initd.org/psycopg/docs/cursor.html) except all methods are :ref:`coroutines <coroutine>`.
+   Its interface is very close to :class:`psycopg2.cursor` (http://initd.org/psycopg/docs/cursor.html) except all methods are :ref:`coroutines <coroutine>`.